 If you work from home or set your own schedule, you have many opportunities to walk more but you also face difficulties and distractions.
 Office workers need to commute to work, walk around the office, get lunch and other factors that can add up to a few thousand steps a day.
 People who work at home often find themselves sitting more and moving less.
 A study found that people who worked from home worked longer hours, while also taking shorter breaks, running fewer errands, and taking fewer sick days.
 While the increase in productivity may be good for your work and your paycheck, it may not be so great for your health and waistline.

-Just because you work from home doesn’t mean you can’t find ways to continue to be active.
+Just because you work from home doesn’t mean you can’t find ways to continue to be active and hit 10,000 steps (or whatever your step goal is).
 There are many opportunities to take walks throughout your day if you just look for them.
 Sitting for long periods of time can be dangerous to your health, so try to get up periodically, get your steps and get healthier.

 Note: If you haven’t downloaded the Pacer app yet, download Pacer for free (on mobile)!

 A great way to get active while being productive is to incorporate a treadmill or walking desk.
 While this may be a decent one-time expense, it allows you to get active while working whenever you want to.
 Many minor tasks, like checking email, responding to messages, or reading reports can be done while you’re getting active with little dropoff in productivity.
 Studies have also shown that walking helps you get more creative and energetic, so a walking desk may actually make you more productive than ever.